dongludeeplearning/dongludeeplearning.github.io/pages/Hydrogen.md

 ## Biography
-My name is Dong Lu, female, postgraduate of Computer Science major, with three years of working experience.
-I obtained my M.S. in XI’AN JIAOTONG University (CS) and Double B.S. in Northeast Electric Power University (CS and EE).
-Currently, I am a Data Analyst and in charge of AI group in my company.
-My research interest is Machine Learning, Deep Learning, NLP, Computer Vision, Reinforcement Learning, etc. Letting ideas interact with algorithm and mathematics is my real thing.
+My name is Dong Lu, a female growing up in China.
+I'm pursing my Ph.D. degree in Computing and Information Science of Rochester Institute of Technology.
+I obtained my M.S. in XI’AN JIAOTONG University (CS) and Double B.S. in Northeast Electric Power University (Major in CS and Minor in EE).
+After that, I worked as a Data Analyst and in charge of AI group in an Electronic Technology company.
+Now, my research field  is Human Behavior Modeling.
+Besides, I also interested in Machine Learning, Deep Learning, NLP, Computer Vision, Reinforcement Learning, etc. Letting ideas interact with algorithm and mathematics is my real thing.